Examples for the movies can be found here:

 - Several evangelical Christian groups in America criticized the show for advocating homosexuality after a music video featuring SpongeBob was supported by the We Are Family Foundation (coincidence), an organization dedicated to mutual respect, understanding, and appreciation of cultural diversity - which shares its name with a similar organization that supports gay rights.
 Although Stephen Hillenburg said SpongeBob was asexual, John H. Thomas, the United Church of Christ's general minister and president, said the United Church would welcome SpongeBob into their ministry:"Jesus didn't turn people away.
 Neither do we."

 - Ernest Borgnine, who has voiced Mermaid Man since season one, passed away in 2012.
 What did Nick do?
 They ran a completely un-advertised Mermaid Man marathon, with every episode from the original "Mermaid Man" to the final "Mermaid Man Begins," in his honor.

-- Additionally, the second Spongebob movie, Sponge Out of Water had the superhero gimmick as a homage to Borgnine's work as Mermaid Man.
-At the end of the credits, it even reads, "In memory of Ernest Borgnine."
+- Additionally, the second SpongeBob movie, Sponge Out of Water had the superhero gimmick as a homage to Borgnine's work as Mermaid Man.
+The film is even dedicated to Borgnine at the end of the credits.

-- In the book "Camp Spongebob," the little flashbacks of kid Spongebob spending summer time with his grandma—she teaches him how to knit sweaters and they make cookies together.
+- In the book "Camp SpongeBob," the little flashbacks of kid SpongeBob spending summer time with his grandma—she teaches him how to knit sweaters and they make cookies together.
 They both look so happy!

-- In the IOS/Android game for Sponge Out of Water, if you get a Game Over Spongebob has many different lines that he'll say in no particular order.
-One of these lines is he asks the player to tell Sandy that he loves her.
+- In the iOS/Android game for Sponge Out of Water, if you get a Game Over SpongeBob has many different lines that he'll say in no particular order.
+One of these lines is him asking the player to tell Sandy that he loves her.
 It's just a really sweet thing to hear.
 Listen to it here.